davidcliddell/vehex/README.md

 Overview
 Library to control Victron ve.direct charging devices using the HEX serial protocol.

-The normal ve.direct protocol only sends messages and therefore can't be used to contol the device.
+The normal ve.direct protocol only sends messages and therefore can't be used to control the device.

 The HEX protocol (there is a copy under docs) is a bit weird.
-It is command response protocol but if you don't send it a command every second or so it reverts to the normal ve.direct protocol which sends all the data the device has every second.
-So you need to send it a command continuously to keep it in HEX mode (this ability is provided by the class function 'get').
+It is command/response protocol but if you don't send it a command every second or so it reverts to the normal ve.direct protocol which sends all the data from the device has every second.
+So you need to send it a commandscontinuously to keep it in HEX mode (this ability is provided by the class function 'get').
 Just to make it more difficult it also sends asyncronous messages which you can ignore.